OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 ## Run

-Alt-Ergo and AltGr-Ergo are executed with the following commands,
+Alt-Ergo is executed with the following command:
-  respectively:

         $ alt-ergo   [options] file.<ext>
-        $ altgr-ergo [options] file.<ext>

 The CDCL solver is now the default SAT engine.
-The commands below allow to enable the old Tableaux-like SAT-solver:
+The command below allows to enable the old Tableaux-like SAT-solver:

         $ alt-ergo   [options] --sat-solver Tableaux file.<ext>
-        $ altgr-ergo [options] --sat-solver Tableaux file.<ext>

 ### Files extensions
 Alt-Ergo supports file extensions: